-Previous studies and analysis conclude that there are three factors that include the positive and negative symptoms of schizophrenia.
-These three factors are: allegiance, impaired attention, and inappropriate affect.
+Previous studies and analyses conclude that three factors include the positive and negative symptoms of schizophrenia.
+These three factors are allegiance, impaired attention, and inappropriate effect.

-Studies suggest that inappropriate affect is strongly associated with strange behavior and positive formal thought disorder; impaired attention is significantly correlated with negative symptom, disorganized, and psychotic factors.
+Studies suggest that inappropriate effect is strongly associated with strange behavior and positive formal thought disorder; impaired attention is significantly correlated with negative symptoms, disorganized, and psychotic factors.

-However, the allegiance is seen to contain both positive and negative symptoms, with poverty of speech content as the disorganization factor and poor speech, latency and blockage as the negative symptom factor.
+However, the allegiance contains both positive and negative symptoms, with the poverty of speech content as the disorganization factor and poor speech, latency, and blockage as the negative symptom factor.